jarvma18/js-serialtool/README.md

   (path to test serialport to write)
 12. process.env.TESTING_DATA
   (text to write from test serialport to listener (default is 'Hello serialport!'))
+13. process.env.PARSER
+  (define parser to use in collecting data (supporting bytelength))
+14. process.env.BYTE_LENGTH
+  (define length of data from port when using bytelength as parser)

 ## Example commands